Research at the Center for Security, Crisis Management and Emergency Preparedness

 We work in an interdisciplinary manner.
 This means that many branches of science, emergency services and other relevant actors are joining forces to enter into situations that at first glance may look impossible to resolve.
 The Center can offer independent research-based knowledge at a high internationally recognised scientific level.

-Please contact us if you are interested in initiating collaborative research.
+Please do not hesitate to contact us if you are interested in initiating a research collaboration.